kra and kpi

 KRA and KPI Examples

-Two very important tools exist for measuring and defining performance in the differing job roles: Key Result Areas and Key Performance Indicators.
-KRAs present wide fields of attention or primary responsibilities regarded as central to accomplishing organisational goals.
-In contrast, KPIs are specific, measurable metrics that help to track progress within those areas.
-Here’s a look at how KRAs and KPIs apply to different roles:
+Two essential tools for measuring and defining performance across various job roles are KRA (Key Result Areas) and KPI (Key Performance Indicators).
+KRAs represent broad areas of focus or primary responsibilities that are critical for achieving organizational goals.
+In contrast, KPIs are specific, measurable metrics used to track progress within those areas.
+Here’s a look at how KRA and KPI apply to different roles:

 Examples of KRAs for Different Job Roles